|

 - Allow a full recovery between each set

-- Quality of bounding is far more important than quantity.
+- Quality of bounding is far more critical than quantity.

 Hurdle Hopping (medium intensity)